saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ![SaltStack external pillar](/img/salt_external_pillar.png "SaltStack external pillar") {: refdef}

 In addition to these data interfaces, there is also another way in which you can have Salt use data from other sources.
+This is the execution module, which is a Python script that can be used by various other Salt constructs.

-This is helpful in case the grains, pillar and external pillar do not suffice.
-The execution module is a very powerfull way to make a master or minion talk to another system and expose data from that system to Salt in any way you like.
-One example would be where you write an execution module (a Python script ) to perform a SQL query to retrieve data.
+The execution module can be helpful to bring in data from other systems in case the grains, pillar and external pillar do not suffice.
+One example would be where you write an execution module to perform a SQL query to retrieve data.
 You could opt to use that in a state or template directly.

-Alternatively, in case you have thousands of minions, you can also choose to store this data as JSON, YAML or a map file and include it in your Jinja later on.
+Alternatively, in case you have thousands of minions, you can also choose to store this data as JSON, YAML or a map file and include it in your Jinja or template later on.
 This way, you would fetch the data once and still allow Salt to use it everywhere.
 This is also a nice alternative to pillar data for large scale deployments.

-## SaltStack Enterprise (SSE)
+### SaltStack Enterprise (SSE)

-SSE is a commercial product that includes:
+SSE is a commercial product that adds the following features to SaltStack:
 - Centralized control of your salt masters through a GUI or an API
 - Role based access control
 - Multi-master support
 - LDAP integration
 - Reporting

+## Salt

-## States
+### States

 A Salt state is a collection of actions you want to perform to put a system into a certain ‘state’.
 Inside the state, you can call different execution modules, custom execution modules and/or custom states to bring a system into a certain ‘state’ (hence the name):